alessiostalla/portofino-client/README.md

 # portofino-commander

-A JavaScript library to inspect and modify a [Portofino](https://github.com/ManyDesigns/Portofino) service.
+A JavaScript library to query, inspect and modify a [Portofino](https://github.com/ManyDesigns/Portofino) application.

+It has few dependencies:
+- The standard `fetch` API
+- RxJS
+- jwt-decode
+- i18next

-Its only dependencies are RxJS and the fetch API.
-Therefore, it can work both on the browser and in Node.
+These all work both on the browser and in Node, therefore Portofino-commander runs in both environments.

 ## Usage